Net Worth

 What makes this so serious is that the ICC warrant is based on the Rome Statute, which is an international treaty signed by 123 countries.
 The Rome Statute gives the ICC permission to prosecute the world’s most serious crimes.
 Because of this, Putin can now be arrested if he sets foot in any of the 123 countries that agree to the ICC’s authority.

-This makes travel extremely difficult for Putin, and the ICC warrant has created a significant legal challenge for him.
+This makes travel extremely difficult for Putin, and the ICC warrant has created a significant legal challenge.
 As a result of this warrant, Putin mainly remains in Russia, where international law cannot reach him.

 |---|---|